Documentation Index

 Signup

-Minimal (email + code)
+Minimal (email + code + first name)

 slideless auth signup-request --email you@example.com